mindset-dojo/mindset-dojo.github.io/_insights/2025/michael-basil/2025-12-07-zero-trust-mindset-invitation-for-conversation.md

 excerpt: An open conversation for builders, engineers, security leaders, and the organizations they serve exploring the human and organizational mindset beneath Zero Trust architecture.
 ---

-### An open conversation for builders, engineers, security leaders, and the organizations they serve.
+*An open conversation for builders, engineers, security leaders, and the organizations they serve*

 Modern systems grow fast and fail in surprising ways.
 Teams move quickly, boundaries blur, workloads drift across clouds, and identities, both human and non-human, multiply faster than yesterday’s architecture can handle.

 For many teams, “Zero Trust” exists primarily as a security architecture standard, most formally articulated in [NIST Special Publication 800-207](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-207.pdf).